mmistakes/minimal-mistakes/_posts/2019-06-15-visit-a-tea-shop-to-gift-feedback.md

 A **Pioneer** takes responsibility and acts with courage - they will take risks, break new ground, and get their hands dirty with work.

-A **Student** embraces feedback with a growth mindset - they open minded about being able to learn anything, and believe that hard work over time pays off more than initial talent.
+A **Student** embraces feedback with a growth mindset - they are open minded about being able to learn anything, and believe that hard work over time pays off more than initial talent.

 ------------